izdwuut/gog-picker/README.md

 # Gift of Games Picker for Reddit

-An utility (and a bot, too!) that picks a winner of [r/GiftofGames](https://www.reddit.com/r/GiftofGames) drawing in accordance with subreddit [rules](https://www.reddit.com/r/GiftofGames/wiki/rules).
+An utility (and a bot, too!) that picks a winner of [r/GiftofGames](https://www.reddit.com/r/GiftofGames) drawings in accordance with subreddit [rules](https://www.reddit.com/r/GiftofGames/wiki/rules).
 [The latest release](https://github.com/izdwuut/gog-picker/releases/tag/v0.1.0-beta) is sluggish but works more often than not.
 I'm going to use cache to improve execution time.
-The script uses Python's standard [RNG](https://docs.python.org/3/library/random.html) but I might decide on implementing a [random.org](https://www.random.org/) API.
+The script uses [random.org](https://www.random.org/)'s API to select a winner.

 The GoG Picker works with Steam giveaways only.